 The PILA organization is dedicated to increasing awareness of public interest law and providing opportunities for students to gain experience in public interest fields.
 The student-run association publicizes public interest careers, presents students with the opportunity to perform public service activities, and secures funding to support PILA Fellowships.

-Plan to attend the annual spring alumni event that features an auction benefitting PILA fellowships.
-Information about this year's event will be posted on this web page soon.
+Plan to attend the annual alumni event that features an auction benefitting PILA fellowships.
+Information about this year's virtual event will be posted on this web page soon.